Dye a full rainbow with natural dyes!

 Below is information about each of the kits:

-Indigo (indigofera tinctoria) species are the world's only source of natural, true, colourfast blue.
+Indigo bearing plants are the world's best source of natural, true, colourfast blue.
 A magical dyestuff that has been used around the world as a dye since pre-historic times, the culture and wonder that surrounds this plant is immense.

 Indigo cannot be dyed in the same way as other dyes, but must be used to create a "living" vat, which is achieved through a sort of fermentation process.